theNewtonCode/Balancia/README.md

 # Balancia

-A simple expense tracking application with Node.js backend and React frontend.
+A simple expense tracking application with Node.js backend and React frontend using local JSON file storage.

 ## Setup Instructions